Image Compression Using Novel View Synthesis Priors: Methods

-The size of the compressed $I_{\text{diff}}$ is largely determined by the accuracy of the latent representation - an offset of just a few pixels between the rendered and camera images can make the difference image size significant.
+The remaining challenge in this approach lies in its sensitivity to the accuracy of the latent representation—an offset of just a few pixels between the rendered and captured images can significantly increase the size of the difference image.
 While existing underwater image-based pose estimators~\cite{peng_regressing_2022, peng_improved_2024, peng_pose_2024} can achieve accuracy sufficient for navigation, these estimated latent representations are often not accurate enough for image compression.
 Depending on the distance from the ROV to the object of interest, a small error in the latent representation can result in a large image difference between the camera image and the rendered image as shown in Fig.~\ref{fig:perturbation-effect}.
-As such, we propose an inverse NVS (dubbed \emph{iNVS}) to search for the optimal latent representation that gives us the closest model-rendered image.
+While prior work~\cite{rajat_oceans_2024} used affine warping to align the rendered and real images, this solution assumes a 2D scene geometry and introduces visual artifacts, which increases the entropy of $I_{\text{diff}}$ and complicates decoding.